Richard-Schott/Project1/README.txt

 		7. Organise CSS from top to bottom to flow with HTML.
 This enhances readability.
 		8. The div may not be wrapping around the content properly.
 Labels/comments aren't enough!
 	URGENT: Contact krisB regards project updates!
+	Me
-	Me: I noticed that I was attempting to resize the containers above 700px, not the image classes!
+		1. I noticed that I was attempting to resize the containers above 700px, not the image classes!
+		2. Revisit prior lessons on design patterns.
+Figure out the margin and spacing for elements.
+		3. Test the margin spacing on the header, after max widths for the icon and headers are set.

 FLEXWRAP is causing that odd stacking when I add it to the project container!
 Adjusting image width resizes them, but text alignment needs to be fixed.